 7. Have a Drink at The Oar

-The Oar is to Block Island as Margaritaville is to Key West: It’s the island’s laidback watering hole, where locals and in-the-know tourists kick back and enjoy food, booze and the view.
+The Oar is to Block Island as Margaritaville is to Key West: It’s the island’s laidback watering hole, where locals and in-the-know tourists kick back and enjoy food, booze and the water view.
 The Oar’s specialty?
 Frozen Mudslides.
 The best seats in the house?
 On the deck, looking out over Great Salt Pond.
 Open seasonally from mid-May through mid-October, The Oar does not accept reservations, but if there’s a wait for a table or a seat at the bar, you can pass the time boat-watching or playing a game of cornhole on the lawn.

 08 of 10